shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-smooth-transition/README.md

+# 🐞 Creating a CSS-Only Expanding Card with a Smooth Transition

 This document details how to create an expanding card effect using only CSS.
 No JavaScript is required!
 This effect utilizes CSS transitions and transforms to achieve a smooth, visually appealing animation.
 This is a great example of leveraging CSS3's power for interactive elements without relying on JavaScript.